DanielKrawisz/Entropy/Physics.md

 Of course, the integral cannot be performed because initially we do not know acceleration as a function of time, other than at $t_0$ when it can be determined from $f(x_0, t_0)$.
 However, implicitly there is still some function $a(t)$ which could be integrated if it were known.

-### Inertial Motion
+### Isolated Bodies

-Science typically proceeds by separating things into smaller pieces so that they can be examined in isolation and controlled experiments can be designed with them.
-Thus Galileo attempted to imagine what motion without interaction would be like by extrapolating from what he could observe.
+Galileo attempted to imagine what motion without interaction would be like by extrapolating from what he could observe.
 He could not prepare a frictionless vaccuum, but he could observe what happened as friction and other interactions were minimized.
 He imagined a ball that rolled along an infinite flat plane without friction and argued that it would roll at the same velocity forever.

 Motion at constant velocity is called *inertial* and is described by the law